C.B., et al. v. Walnut Grove Correctional Authority, et al.

 Staff members at the Walnut Grove Youth Correctional Facility in Mississippi abused their authority by selling drugs to the youths in their care, brutally beating them and even engaging in sexual relationships with them.
 The Southern Poverty Law Center filed a federal lawsuit against the for-profit prison operators on behalf of the teenagers and young men held at the facility.

 The lawsuit described a facility known for a culture of violence and corruption – a culture perpetuated by Walnut Grove’s management.
 In addition to the sexual relationships and selling of drugs, handcuffed youths were kicked, punched and beaten.
 Youths secure in their cells were blinded with chemicals.
 Other youths suffered multiple stabbings and beatings — including one who will live with permanent brain damage as a result of an attack in which prison staffers were complicit.
-The facility is operated by GEO Group Inc., the nation’s second largest private prison corporation.

 The U.S. Department of Justice launched an investigation into the conditions at the facility in late 2010 and in March 2012 reported finding a wide array of inhumane and unconstitutional conditions at the prison.
 The report said the state showed “deliberate indifference” in failing to protect youths from harm in seven major areas: sexual misconduct between guards and inmates; use of excessive force by guards; excessive use of chemical agents; poor use-of-force policies, reporting, training and investigations; youth-on-youth violence and sexual assault; and seriously inadequate medical and mental health care.
 Sexual misconduct, it said, “was among the worst that we have seen in any facility anywhere in the nation.”